scuzzydude/asimov/asimov.md

 SSPE trustees can take matters into their own hands to make sure that their Scoot act as a greater public good.
 Making some concession to the greater community is a demonstration of trustworthiness.
 Perhaps a SOT can offer a free membership to a local senior citizen for every ten members it adds.
 Or a SOT with a large van can loan it out free of charge to a senior home once a week for an outing.

 SSPE may be a service that services multiple Scoot, or they can be specifically formed for a purpose.
-For the Rockets, you might have SSPE that does all the buying for consumables, and a SSPE that handles all durable goods.
+For the Rockets, you might have SSPE that does all the buying of consumables, and a SSPE that handles all durable goods.

 Another valuable function of SSPE is understanding how much property bought by the responsibility domain ends up as waste or consumables.
 This is a measurement of sustainability.
 The economy is built from genius, but we still need paint, guitars, and basketballs to make it work.
 Having a controlled system of measurement should put Scoot on better footing than business that only report profit and loses, not waste.